starfederation/datastar-restructure-interim/code/go/site/static/md/guide/getting_started.md

 # Getting Started

 Datastar brings the functionality provided by libraries like [AlpineJs](https://alpinejs.dev/) (frontend reactivity) and [HTMX](https://htmx.org/) (backend reactivity) together, into one cohesive solution.
-It's a tiny, extensible framework that allows you to:
+It's a lightweight, extensible framework that allows you to:

 1. Manage state and build reactivity into your frontend using HTML attributes.
 2. Modify the DOM and state by sending events from your backend.

-With Datastar, you can build any UI that a full-stack framework like React, Vue.js or Svelte can, using a much simpler, hypermedia-driven approach.
+With Datastar, you can build any UI that a full-stack framework like React, Vue.js or Svelte can, but with a much simpler, hypermedia-driven approach.

 <div class="alert alert-info">
     <iconify-icon icon="simple-icons:rocket"></iconify-icon>